Developing the Ideal Workplace for New Workforce Generation

 5. Upward mobility within the company

-In fact, studies indicate that lack of advancement within a company and lack of opportunities for development are among the top reasons for near term exits from a business.
+In fact, Deloitte studies indicate that lack of advancement within a company and lack of opportunities for development are among the top reasons for near-term exits from a business.
 Offering learning and development opportunities, space to grow, and a trajectory for promotion or heightened responsibility is a must for attracting and retaining top millennial talent.

 Expressing to your employees that their work is valued and appreciated will help them feel more fulfilled, and in turn, more satisfied with their employment at your company.
 This doesn’t mean handing out gold stars for participation and easy A’s for effort.
 It just means attributing the right amount of recognition for a job well done, and reinforcing a sense of purpose through the cultivation of feelings of accomplishment.